barton-willis/trigrat/README.md

   - Write a regression test for `trigrat`.

-  - Incorporate feedback from Maxima users and developers and improve the code.
+  - Incorporate feedback from Maxima users and developers and improve the code and the algorithm.

   - Decide if the function `xtrigrat` is worthy of developing (and possibly give it a new name).

   - Make sure that for quotients of trigonometric polynomials, `trigrat` returns a trigonometric polynomial when ever this is possible.
 The code relies on rational simplification with `algebraic` set to true to do this.
-Although this seems to work, I'm not sure that it handles all the cases that it should.
+Although this works for some examples, I'm not sure that it handles all the cases that it should.